 Time to First Byte (TTFB)

 The reasoning for a quick first response time is very simple.
-Your site has to respond within the blink of an eye, else the delay will be noticeable for the visitor.
-In practice, that means you have about 400ms to make the page and get it delivered to the end-user (including network latency).
+Your site has to respond within the blink of an eye, or else the delay will be noticeable to the visitor.
+In practice, that means you have about 400ms to make the page and get it delivered to the end user (including network latency).

 For websites basing their performance on caching, the load time distribution of a website often looks similar to this: